smidas/radagen/README.md

                               {:account_id=>"8781bf21-85f0-40f4-b407-85805da60ba6", :type=>"individual", :meta=>{:fixnum=>-1, :string=>"Z"}}]
 ```

-What has been shown is a provided `hash` generator combinator, but what if you would like to make your own combinators?
-There are two combinator primitives `bind` and `fmap` that can be used.
+The `hash` generator combinator conveniently will nest any generator.
+But what if you would like to make your own combinators?
+There are two primitives to work with; `bind` and `fmap`.

 ```ruby
 domain = gen.elements(['gmail.com', 'mailinator.com'])